Daniel-Nikpayuk/ikajuqtit/README.md

 ### **Motivation**

-The Inuit word *ikajuqtit* means **spirit helpers**.
  This is the name of the specification, the name of the language itself will be *qanik*, an word for snow.
 Using Inuit words partly is cultural pride, but actually the nature of the Inuktitut language itself is in many ways analogous to the design of this programming language---seemed like a good fit.